Microsoft/azure-docs.cs-cz/articles/service-bus-messaging/service-bus-nodejs-how-to-use-topics-subscriptions.md

     ```console
     node sendtotopic.js
     ```
-1. Měli byste vidět následující výstup.
+1. Měl by se zobrazit následující výstup.

     ```console
     Sent a batch of messages to the topic: mytopic